Salsa Verde Chicken Tacos

 - freshly ground black pepper

-- 1 cup medium heat store-bought or homemade roasted tomatillo salsa/salsa verde (*I recommend Frontera brand, but any good-quality brand should work fine!)
+- 1 cup (240 mL) medium-heat store-bought or homemade roasted tomatillo salsa/salsa verde

 - small handful of torn cilantro leaves

-- 8 small soft corn, corn-wheat combination, or flour tortillas
+- 8 small soft corn tortillas or corn-wheat combination or flour tortillas

 - 4-5 ounces crumbled feta cheese